top1944/duckuments/docs/atoms_85_fall2017_projects/13_sysid/12-final-project-report-sysid.md

 We will will drive the Duckiebot with a constant velocity $ v_a $ and constant angular velocity $ \dot \omega $ in open loop on a Duckietown corner tile.
 We will compare the actual path with the desired path.
 This is done both clock and counterclockwise.
 The performance metric will be the absolute position offset of the expected to the actual terminal position after the run, measured with a ruler.

+** Overall User friendliness **

+This is a quantitative test.
+The overall calibration procedure will have to be as simple and short as possible for the user.

+### Results

+The two first tests have been made thanks to the following command line :

+    duckiebot $ roslaunch calibration test.launch

+During this validation test, the Duckiebot should first drive straight for 1m (in 5s) then turn a full circle to the left (in 8s) and then a full circle to the right (in 8s).
+Both circles have a diameter of 50 cm.

+In general, the Duckiebot is able to go straight relatively precisely : on average the Duckiebot stops its 1 meter run with a precision of more or less 6 cm and drifts for approximately 4 cm.

+For the circles, the results are less precise : when the Duckiebot closes the circle, it has an deviation of around 10 cm.
+This could be due to the limited length and amplitude of the sine steer manouver, which often results in the prediction fitting it better if it assumes less yaw movement, leading to a larger predicted baseline.

+This large error also suggest that our kinematic model is not sufficient enough to capture precisely the movement of the Duckiebot.
+One should build a model that perhaps takes into account some dynamic or develop a more complex model of the wheels.
+In this project, we have made the assumption that they don’t slip which appear to be not the case especially when the Duckiebot turns.

+An other source of error could come from our measurements : when the Duckiebot runs the sinusoidal maneuvers, its position gets more noisy and hence the position estimation becomes less precise.
+Other methods of localization should be tried.

+During the calibration, if it is clearly visible in the plots that the predicted movement does not match the measurments or if the duckiebot almost doesn't turn during the sine steer experiment, the amplitude of the sine command can be changed in the launch file for the calibration runs.
+Otherwise, the baseline can be adjusted manually in order to achieve approximately a full circle during the test.

+Nevertheless, the drift when the Duckiebot goes straight is tolerable, and for this movement our model and the measurements taken are sufficient.

 ** Overall User friendliness ** :

 <div figure-id="fig:demo">